Answers for You

-Yes, class are held 3 days a week for the 12 month Part-Time program.
+Yes, class are held 3 days a week.
 If you need to work, you have 4 days off of school.
-Completing the course in the 7 months Full-Time program and working can be intensive, requiring 3 days of class 9-4pm in first Term.
-Term 2 has 2 days of class 9-4pm in addition to your clinical internship of 3 shifts 1-6pm for 15 weeks.
+Completing the course in the 6 months Full-Time program and working can be intensive, requiring 3 days of class 8-3pm in first Term.
+Term 2 has 3 days of class 8-11am in addition to your clinical internship of 3 shifts 12-5pm the same days after class for 15 weeks

 How do I get to Maui?

 There are many flights to Maui.
 Many major airlines fly directly into Kahului, Maui (airport code OGG) from the US mainland.
 The flight from California takes about 5 hours.
 Flights from Asia arrive in Honolulu, Oahu.
 There are frequent inter-island flights to Maui.
 The lowest fares can often be found on internet travel sites.